 2. Asking too many or too few questions

+Remember, you do not need to know everything about it.
 Spare yourself the agony of going into intimate details.
-Sometimes, the thought of your partner with another person, the places they may have visited and the intimacy they might have shared will prevent you from moving ahead.
+Sometimes, the thought of your partner with another person, the places they may have visited, and the intimacy they might have shared will prevent you from moving forward.
 You might just get stuck at one point – certainly not a desirable place to be in.
 To save a marriage after infidelity and lies is hard enough, don’t add to the pain.

 3. Seeking revenge

-4. Being paranoid if they will cheat again
+4. Being paranoid that they will cheat again

 5. Failure to set boundaries

 While we are on the subject, know that a failure to set boundaries ranks high in the top 10 reconciliation mistakes to avoid after cheating.
 When you decide to take back an adulterous spouse, set the terms and conditions clear.
 Nandita advises, “Boundaries are integral to the marriage reconciliation process.
 So, sit with your partner and set healthy relationship boundaries.
 More importantly, honor them, no matter what.
 If either partner, especially the one who cheated, oversteps these boundaries, it can stir up insecurities and trust issues all over again.”

 Boundaries in the relationship can look something like this: